NatukulaVarsha97/bro-s/README.md

 java is object oriented language
 # what are the oops concepts in java
 * Inheritance
+  * one class get the properties of another class
 * Class and Object
 * Encapsulation
 * Polymorphism